Zywave/booster/src/_areas/design-system/developers/installation.md

 These terms correspond to [npm distribution tags](https://docs.npmjs.com/cli/v7/commands/npm-dist-tag), where `latest` is stable, production-ready code, and `next` is generally unstable and not suitable to be referenced in a live environment.

+These dist tags gives the toolkit the ability to deploy updates and fixes to your application, without you having to lift a finger!

 Choose the right tag for your situation, and update accordingly (e.g. `https://cdn.zywave.com/@zywave/zywave-api-toolkit-bundle@next/dist/bundle.js`)

 ## Install ZUI packages via npm/yarn